 In this example, you bring in 70 leads per month.
 On average, 8 of them make a purchase.
 The value of those 8 purchases is $2300.

-In order to gain more revenue than you spend acquiring those customers, you need to spend under $27.80 per lead.
+To gain more revenue than you spend acquiring those customers, you need to spend under $27.80 per lead.

-Knowing that, you’re ready to start identifying where you can make improvements.
+Knowing that you’re ready to start identifying where you can make improvements.

 Identify Weaknesses, Reinforce Strengths